feldroy/django-crash-starter/CONTRIBUTING.rst

 Getting your pull request merged in
 ------------------------------------

 #.
+New features will generally be rejected.
+This is a Cookiecutter template for a tutorial book, so we're keeping the scope small.
+#.
 Keep it small.
 The smaller the pull request the more likely I'll pull it in.
 #.
 Pull requests that fix a current issue get priority for review.
 #.
-If you're not already in the `CONTRIBUTORS.rst` file, add yourself!
+If you're not already in the `CONTRIBUTORS.md` file, add yourself!

 Testing
 -------